-My camera and I captured the walk this morning whilst reflecting on a question posed to me many years ago.
+My camera and I captured the walk this morning in reflections of many things in the water, whilst at the same time reflecting on a question posed to me many years ago.

 ‘You walk for an hour or so nearly every morning and the only thing you change slightly is the route you take.
 Don’t you ever get bored seeing the same things every day?’